okteto/docs/src/content/index.md

 - **Control, Governance, and Self-service access**: Enable your developers access to easily access secure and reproducible ephemeral environments.
 Okteto abstracts the complexity of Kubernetes, providing developers with a straightforward path from code to deployment, all within the cloud.
 This means no more wrestling with local setup or inconsistencies between environments.
 ![Platform team using Okteto diagram](../../static/img/platform-team-diagram.jpg)

-- **Develop in Production-like Environments**: With Okteto, your development environment is a replica of your production environment.
+- **Create a seamless development experience**: With Okteto, your development environment is a replica of your production environment.
 Featuring instantaneous Code Sync and Live Updates, experience the magic of seeing your code changes reflected instantly in your cloud environment.
 This allows for rapid testing and iteration without the need for rebuilds or redeployments, ensuring that your applications run just as smoothly in development as they do in production.
 ![Developing with Okteto Example](../../static/img/dev-environment-example.jpg)

 - **Okteto Manifest simplifies environment automation**: Utilize the [Okteto Manifest](manifest/overview-manifest.mdx) to define and configure your development environments and applications declaratively.
 This powerful feature ensures consistent and reproducible environments across your team, tailored to your projects' needs.
 Use the [Okteto Catalog](deploy/deploy-from-catalog.mdx) to create a collection of ready-to-use applications for your development team.